-The following key economic factors played a role in the 2018 budget:
+The following key economic factors played a role in the 2020 budget:

-- The historical 10-year average weather-normalized load (energy) growth rate is approximately 0.2%/year.
-Load is expected to grow at a rate of 0.2% annually for the next 10 years for Power Agency based on current economic projections and anticipated improvements in end-use energy efficiency. - Market prices for steam coal are expected to stay flat or go lower due to weaker demand and low gas prices. - Natural gas prices are expected to remain flat with some seasonal volatility as supply and demand both expand.
-Long term prices are expected to increase comparable with inflation.
+- The historical 10-year average weather-normalized load (energy) growth rate is approximately 0.1%/year.
+Load is expected to grow at a rate of 0.3% annually for the next 10 years for Power Agency based on current economic projections and anticipated improvements in end-use energy efficiency. - Natural gas prices are expected to go down slightly in the near term then increase comparable with inflation. - Market prices for coal are expected to stay flat due to weaker demand.
+U.S. coal production will stabilize in 2021 as export demand rises and U.S. power sector demand for coal increases slightly.

-Budget Highlights for 2019
+Budget Highlights for 2020

-- Forecasts an overall 1.3% wholesale rate increase effective April 1, 2019 with an additional increase of 3.0% in 2020. - Assumes NCEMPA's share of coal ash settlement costs. - Collection of \$40.1M for debt principal due July 1, 2019. - Forecasts a 2.0% increase in Power Agency Services for 2019. - Projects an annual load growth of 0.2% for energy and 0.2% for CP demand.
+- Forecasts an overall 3.0% wholesale rate increase effective April 1, 2021. - Assumes NCEMPA's share of coal ash settlement costs. - Collection of \$41.1M for debt principal due July 1, 2020. - Forecasts a 4.9% increase in Power Agency Services for 2020. - Projects an annual load growth of 0.3% for energy and 0.4% for CP demand.